 Why Trust Us?

-We used customer reviews from websites like Amazon.com to pick 17 different routers to research and evaluate.
+We used customer reviews from websites like Amazon to choose the best WiFi routers to research and evaluate.
 We compared the theoretical top speeds of each of the routers, the number of ports, the ease of setup and the warranty and service options included with each router.
-We also read and compared reviews from former CNET editor Don Ngo, an expert in the field of wireless routers.

-We researched up and coming technologies to compare future wireless standards like 802.11ad with what is currently on the market.
-Very few devices or networks support the high speeds of 802.11ad, so we focused our research on 802.11ac routers.
+We researched up and coming technologies to compare future wireless standards with what is currently on the market.
+Very few devices or networks support the high speeds of 802.11ax, so we also kept out our research on 802.11ac routers.